AlejandroAldana99/Rust-codes/MongoDB/CRUD/README.md

 4. After, run "cargo build" and finally run "cargo run <env> <option>" (default dev)

-5. Get the result of the process
+5. Check the data base for see the results of the each process
 ````